 Scripts for the moment someone says I would help if you just asked or I did not know you needed anything, so you do not lose the thread.

-A Conversation Flow Map so the discussion moves toward shared responsibility instead of circling back to who did what when.
+Guidance for reading the conversation as it unfolds, so the discussion moves toward shared responsibility instead of circling back to who did what when.

 Guidance for protecting the relationship while addressing the imbalance, so the conversation does not cost more than the resentment did.